 about nine days total that will involve tent camping.
 One trip will be on the Canadian side of Lake

 Erie (Pt.
 Pelee), and the other will be based at

 Biol 380 meets the diversity requirement for the Biology major; Gems 195 fulfills the natural science lab (NSL) general education requirement.

 May Term (May 4-29)

 acquaints students with invertebrate animals in their natural environment.
 Emphasis of study will be upon marine

 Twelve days will be spent at selected ecological habitats in northern

 EDUC 488-01: Rural

 Professor John Yelding (email@example.com)

-This course provides students an immersion experience in the rural education environment where they spend three weeks working directly with children.
-Under the guidance of skilled educators, students plan and deliver their own lessons, grade papers, assess student progress, and assume responsibility for all aspects of classroom management.
+This course provides students an immersion experience in the rural education environment where they work directly with children for four weeks.
+Under the guidance of skilled educators, students plan and deliver their own lessons, grade papers, assess student progress, and assume responsibility for a variety of aspects of classroom management.